BastienLopez/Pro/CV_EN.md

+<h1 align="center" style="">Resume</h1>

+---

+## **Education**

+- **Master MAALSI** (Manager in Architecture and Software Applications of Information Systems) - 2023-2025.
+- **Bachelor in Software Engineering**, CESI Reims - 2022-2023.
+- **BTS SNIR** (Digital Systems, IT, and Networks) - 2020-2022.
+- **Technological Baccalaureate STI2D**, Lycée Roosevelt, Reims - 2018-2020.

+---

+## **Professional Experience**

+### **Apprenticeship - Web3 Digital Wallet** (January 2023 - September 2025)

+- Development of pages for managing cryptocurrencies and NFTs on the **Altme** mobile application.
+- Mobile testing on **iOS/Android** for **Altme** and **Talao** applications.
+- Deployment of an identification server on the **Polygon blockchain** for Altme.
+- Management of user feedback to enhance features.

+### **Internship - Informapik** (April 2021 - June 2021)

+- Created a web interface using PHP.
+- Installed and configured fiber connections.
+- Assembled PCs and set up network patch bays.

+---

-# CV - Technical Skills
+# Technical Skills

 ## **Technical Stack**

 ### **Front-End**:

 - **Languages**: HTML, CSS, JavaScript.
-- **Frameworks and Tools**: Gitbook, CMS Webflow, Figma, Photoshop.
+- **Frameworks and Tools**: CMS Webflow, TypeScript, React, GitBook, Figma, Photoshop.

 ### **Back-End**:

-- **Languages**: PHP, Python, SQL/MySQL/MongoDB.
+- **Languages**: PHP, Python, Node.js, SQL/MySQL/MongoDB.
 - **Frameworks and Libraries**: Flask, Web3.js (Blockchain).

 ### **Tools and Environments**:

-- Platforms: GitHub, GitLab, VM Linux/Ubuntu.
-- Design and Prototyping: Figma, Photoshop.
-- Containerization: Docker.
+- **DevOps**:

-#### **Advanced DevOps**

   - Creation of custom Docker images.
   - Container orchestration with Docker Compose.
-- CI/CD integration using Docker.

-#### **Project Management and Collaboration**

-- Experience with ticket management (GitHub, GitLab).
+  - CI/CD with GitHub Actions.
+- Platforms: GitHub, GitLab, VM Linux/Ubuntu.
+- Design and Prototyping: Figma, Photoshop, Shotcut.
+- Server: Creation and deployment of an identification server on the **Polygon blockchain**.

+---

+## **Other Skills**

+- **Hardware Knowledge**:
+  - PC assembly with BIOS and specific OS configurations.
-- Milestone tracking and collaboration with remote teams.
+  - Fiber installation and configuration.
+  - Setting up network patch bays.
+- **iOS/Android Mobile Testing**:
+  - Validation and optimization for Altme and Talao applications.
+- **Graphic Design and Office Tools**:
+  - Proficiency in tools such as Photoshop, Figma, and Office Suite.
+- **Client Relations**:
+  - Managing user feedback for continuous improvement.

+---

 ## **Software Development**

 - **TDD (Test-Driven Development)**:

   - Mastery of TDD methodology to ensure code quality and maintainability.
-  - Practical experience writing unit tests before developing new features.
+  - Practical experience in writing unit tests before feature development.

 - **Unit Testing**:

-  - Creation and automation of tests to validate the functionality of software features.
+  - Creation and automation of tests to verify the functionality of software features.
-  - Use of tools adapted to different languages (e.g., Jest, Pytest).
+  - Use of tools like Jest and Pytest.

 - **Clean Code**:
-  - Writing structured, readable, and maintainable code according to best practices.
+  - Writing structured, readable, and maintainable code following best practices.

+---

 ## **Continuous Integration and Deployment**

 - **CI/CD**:

-  - Implementation of CI/CD pipelines to automate testing and deployments.
+  - Implementation of CI/CD pipelines to automate tests and deployments.
-  - Experience with **GitHub Actions** to manage continuous integration workflows.
+  - Experience with **GitHub Actions** for managing continuous integration workflows.

 - **GitHub Actions**:
   - Configuration of workflows for automated test execution and quality checks.
-  - Workflow integration into multi-branch projects.
+  - Integration of workflows into multi-branch projects.

+---

 ## **Cloud Computing**

 - Development and deployment of applications in cloud environments.
 - Basic concepts of cloud services and their applications for hosting and scalability.

+---

 ## **Software Architecture**